Helena Syrkus

 Helena Syrkus (May 14, 1900 – November 19, 1982) was a Polish architect, urban planner and educator.

+Biography

 She was born Helena Eliasberg in Warsaw and studied architecture at the Warsaw Technical Academy from 1918 to 1923.
-In 1922, she changed her last name to Niemirowska.
+In 1922, she changed her surname to Niemirowska.
 Syrkus also studied drawing with Roman Kramsztyk and philosophy at the University of Warsaw.
 She was a co-founder of the avant-garde Praesens group.
 She was also a member of the Congrès Internationaux d'Architecture Moderne (CIAM) and served as vice-chairperson from 1945 to 1954.
 In 1950, she began lecturing on architecture at the Polish Technical Academy.

 She was an editor of the Athens Charter.